GovTechSG/purple-a11y/README.md

 ### Portable Purple A11y

 Portable Purple A11y is the recommended way to run Purple A11y as it reduces the difficulty for installation.
-Refer to [Installation Guide](./INSTALLATION.md) for step-by-step instructions.
+Refer to [Installation Guide](./INSTALLATION.md) for step-by-step instructions for portable Purple A11y.

 ### Manual Installation